llefebure/bike-sharing/README.md

 ## Analysis

 The prepared data contains a lot of interesting information about how and when people use the BABS, so I explore various questions related to it.
-See below for some high level descriptions of these questions or visit the Rmd directory to look at the actual analysis.
+See below for some high level descriptions of these questions or take a look at the md files in the Rmd directory to see the actual analysis.

 ### Comparing Trip Times in the BABS to Google Maps Cycling Estimates
 By hitting the Google Maps Directions API, I can get cycling duration and distance estimates for all station pairs by passing the lat/long coordinates of the origin and destination.
 Once I have this information, I compare these estimates with the true trip duration.
 This produces some interesting insight into the accuracy of the Google Maps estimates.